SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Motorola_DSR-4410MD.md

 ## How to use

-SNMP protocol is used to get the data from the device.
-General information about the device can be found on the **General** page.
-In the event that the device needs to be restarted, the **Reset IRD** button can be used on the **General** page.
+The data is retrieved from the device using SNMP.

-The protocol also retrieves other relevant information from the device and displays it on the respective pages such as:
+On the **General** page of the element, you can find general information about the device.
+In the event that the device needs to be restarted, you can use the **Reset IRD** button on that same page.

-**Audio & Video**, **Input Ports & Tuning**, **Channel & Signal**, **Diagnostics**, **Retune Monitoring** and **IP Connections**.
+The connector also retrieves other relevant information from the device and displays it on the respective pages, such as **Audio & Video**, **Input Ports & Tuning**, **Channel & Signal**, **Diagnostics**, **Retune Monitoring**, and **IP Connections**.

-Each of these pages contain configuration parameters to allow the user to change specific settings of the device.
+Each of these pages contain configuration parameters that you can use to change specific settings of the device.